 Kittens are very small and fragile but also sharp.
 Preparing young kids on how to appropriately interact with your kitten will prevent injury on both sides.

 Practice how to approach, pet, and even pick up the new kitten safely, and lay down some ground rules of how and when they can interact with the kitten.

 The more your kids know about your new kitten’s needs and routine, the more they can be a part of helping you raise the new kitten.
 Learning how to care for the kitten will help them understand and respect the kitten’s boundaries.

 It’s not uncommon for cats of any age to want to find a quiet, safe space to hide when they first get home.
 Everything is new and scary.
 For a tiny kitten, the fear can be amplified.

-If you don’t create a safe space for your new kitten to hide and decompress, she might find one herself and it could be a place that is unsafe or one that you can’t reach to get her out.
+If you don’t create a safe space for your new kitten to hide and decompress, she might find one herself, and it could be an unsafe place or one that you can’t reach to get her out.

 - a kennel or carrier